-Production deployment packages are created with Microsoft Visual Studio.
-Then they are uploaded into the Azure Management Portal staging environment for Production.
-Once the staging environment is running, it is swapped with the old version so that it is now in the Azure Management Portal production environment.
-Upon confirmation the new version is working properly, the old version is deleted from the portal.
+A separate release branch exists in TFS that includes all approved code changes that are ready to be merged to production.
+When these changes are ready to be deployed, an authorized individual opens the release branch on their workstation and publishes the changes to production.
+The old version is swapped with this new version so that it is now in the Azure Management Portal production environment.
+Upon confirmation that the new version is working properly, the old version is deleted from the portal.